hwikgren/PNANetwork/DocumentNameExtraction/Readme.md

 		* it is used for extracting the names of individuals from the same documents (PNANameExtractor.java)
 	* write the document name and the original line to _../Output/textsWithOriginals_
 	* write a list of final normalized document names to _../Output/docsInTextfiles_

-Further details can be seen in the commented code in src/PNATextExtractor.java.

 The script uses lists in the Lists folder, i.e. _../Lists/_ (the script should be started from the folder where the Lists folder is)
   * ../Lists/concordances